allan-tulane/sp24-assignment-01-allgaiernoah/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+It gives you the fibonacci number that correlates to x.
 .
 .
 .